mjbradvica/SimpleDomain/README.md

 Due to the base properties being virtual, all ClearDomainIdentityUser classes have limited functionality in their constructors.
 The two biggest takeaways are:

-1) You need to initialize the identifier value.
+1. You need to initialize the identifier value.
-2) There are no null or empty identifier checks built in.
+2. There are no null or empty identifier checks built in.

 Even though all of the properties have public setters.
-You can still force an end-user to instantiate via a constructor.
+You can still have a limited set of checks and balances with a custom constructor.

 ```csharp
 using ClearDomain.Identity.GuidPrimary;